-You’ll need some kind of schooling or certification if you want to enter the legal field, and that’s certainly true when it comes to being a legal assistant.
+You’ll need some kind of schooling or certification to enter the legal field, and it’s certainly true when it comes to being a legal assistant.
 These billionaires likely became full-fledged attorneys.

 Next: You’ll see success if you apply this skill to your professional goals.